abhidiwakar/firebasecloudmessaging_using_firebasefunctions/README.md

 This source code demonstrates how to send firebase cloud messaging notification using firebase functions on document changes in the firebase firestore.

 ## Important
-Give this repository a star if you found it useful :)
+Give this repository a star if you find it useful :)

 ## Usage